 }

-string ref | The CDR Ref for the call - this can be used after the call has finished to identify the call.
+string ref | The CDR Ref for the call - this can be used after the call has finished identifying the call.
 CDRs can be pulled using the TTNC API by using NoveroCDR requests. |

 string call_date | The date of the start of the call. |